-Gain from Changes in Fair Value of Biological Assets
+Gain From Changes In Fair Value Of Biological Assets

-An independent valuation expert is appointed to assess the fair value of our biological assets comprising of eucalyptus trees and bamboo plantations at each balance sheet date.
-A net gain from changes in fair value of biological assets of RMB13.0 million was recognised in FY2014, compared to a net gain of RMB2.4 million in FY2013.
-As at 30 June 2014, we own 51,193 mu (FY2013: 51,193 mu) of eucalyptus plantations and 33,845 mu (FY2013: 11,302 mu) of moso bamboo plantations.
-We harvested eucalyptus trees from 5,924 mu and 5,534 mu of eucalyptus plantations in FY2014 and FY2013 respectively.
+An independent valuation expert is appointed to assess the fair value of our eucalyptus trees and moso bamboo trees and bamboo shoots at each balance sheet dated of the financial year.
+A net gain from changes in fair value of biological assets of approximately RMB18.2 million was recognised in FY2015 (FY2014: approximately RMB13.0 million).
+As at 30 June 2015, there were 38,334 mu (FY2014: 39,735 mu) of eucalyptus plantations and 100,845 mu (FY2014: 33,845 mu) of bamboo plantations under valuation.
+We harvested approximately 1,401 mu and 5,924 mu of eucalyptus trees in FY2015 and FY2014 respectively.

-The loss from changes in fair value of eucalyptus trees amounting to approximately RMB12.0 million incurred after taking into consideration the following factors: (i) timber reserves of eucalyptus trees as at valuation date were lower than expected. (ii) an increase in cutting and operating cost as at the valuation date.
-On the other hand, there was a gain of approximately RMB25.0 million from changes in fair value of moso bamboos mainly due to our expanded bamboo plantations.
-The net present value generated from the valuation was based on the best estimates by the independent valuer in view of the conditions of our bamboo plantations and the market value of moso bamboos.
+The loss from changes in fair value of eucalyptus trees was approximately RMB51.4 million.
+It was mainly attributable to the fact that the expected timber reserves of the eucalyptus trees in the plantations in the future are smaller than those generated in the previous years due to unfavourable weather.

+On the other hand, there was a gain of approximately RMB69.6 million from changes in fair value of moso bamboo trees and bamboo shoots as a result of our expanded bamboo plantations.
+The net present value generated from the valuation was based on the best estimates by the valuer in view of the conditions of our bamboo plantations and the market value of the moso bamboo trees and bamboo shoots.